House Bill 219 Alabama 2026 Session

 - Summary

-- App store operators must (a) ask for age at account creation, (b) provide age signals to developers and agreeing parents, (c) allow blocking minor access to covered apps, (d) disclose parental controls for apps on a central page, and (e) ensure compliance by operators and developers with safety standards.
+- App store operators must ask for age at account creation, provide access to age signals to developers and parents with consent, allow blocking of minors from covered apps, and provide parental-control information centrally.

-- Developers of covered applications must (a) report whether their app offers different experiences by age, (b) provide tools to help parents, (c) determine age with reasonable certainty, (d) take steps to prevent minors from accessing restricted content, (e) obtain parental consent for minor access to restricted content, and (f) refrain from delivering advertising to minors.
+- Covered-app developers must report whether their apps offer different experiences by age, provide parental-support tools, determine age with reasonable certainty, obtain parental consent for minor access to restricted content, and refrain from advertising to minors.

-- Enforcement and penalties: the Attorney General has exclusive enforcement authority; no private right of action; civil penalties up to $1,000 per violation.
+- Enforcement is exclusive to the Attorney General, with no private right of action, and civil penalties of up to $1,000 per violation.

 - Subjects